EarthBigData/openSAR/training/DATA_HOWTO.md

 # EBD TRAINING WORKSHOPS

+## Test data set for Installation check

-# Installation of the installation test data
+    Downloaad and unpack the test [data.zip](data.zip).

-    Unpack the test data in the same directory where the notebook folder resides

     > unzip data.zip

+    a folder <YOUR-DATA-PATH>/data/test will be created.
+This is the path to change to in the InstallationTest notebook.

 ## HOW TO OBTAIN THE TRAINING DATA